jkobti/yetAnotherBoilerplate/packages/flutter_app/README.md

 The Home/Dashboard screen includes a "health" button that calls `GET /health/` on the backend and shows the status.

+Auth demo:

+- Visit `/login` to sign in with email/password (uses `POST /api/auth/jwt/token/`).
+- After login, Home shows your email via `GET /api/v1/me` and a Logout button.
+- Admin Dashboard shows whether you're an admin based on `is_staff`.

 ## Builds

 - Customer web build: